-The 2020 budget supports delivering quality transportation services and implementing capital projects, some of which are funded through existing grants.
-Intercity Transit enters 2020 in a stable financial position.
-This budget provides for increases in service.
+The 2021 budget supports delivering quality transportation services and implementing capital projects, some of which are funded through existing grants.
+Intercity Transit enters 2021 in a stable financial position, but much is unknown about that continued stability due to COVID-19.
+This year the Authority directed staff to develop a work plan and budget recognizing that flexibility would be necessary to respond as the COVID-19 situation evolves.
+COVID-19 has already delayed actions contained in our long-range plan and very well might impact those plans into 2021.
+We will continue to respond to the best of our ability during this public health crisis and look for opportunities to restore service and continue the implementation of our long-range plan.
+This budget provides for a return to pre-COVID level service as well as an increase in services in 2021 as COVID restrictions and its impacts on staffing allow.
 We continue to be a public transportation agency that is more than a "bus company" - one that is committed to providing mobility services fulfilling a variety of needs to support a healthy, livable and prosperous community environmentally, economically and socially.
 This budget will help us fulfill Intercity Transit's Mission and Vision: